 - –

-—-. with zero-tariff* - Indicator 10.b.1: Total resource flowsIn the context of the IAEG-SDG, these flows quantify the overall expenditures that donors provide to developing countries, including official and private flows, both concessional and non-concessional.
+—-. applied to imports from LDCsLeast developed country and developing countries with zero-tariff*. - Indicator 10.b.1: Total resource flowsIn the context of the IAEG-SDG, these flows quantify the overall expenditures that donors provide to developing countries, including official and private flows, both concessional and non-concessional.
 Specifically, they include ODA, OOFs and private flows -—

 – ‒